retry51776/notes/development/opinions.md

 >
 > If function is such bad for performance, why make it so powerful.
 It's like puting posion in nice soda can.
 # Python
-> It's slow, but 90% bussiness use cases accpets horizontal scaling to mitigate problem.
+> It's slow, but 90% bushiness use cases accepts horizontal scaling to mitigate problem.
 >
 > Typescipt like feature on Python will be cool.
 >